Lumos3D: A Single-Forward Framework for Low-Light 3D Scene Restoration: Experiment

 \section{Experiment}

-\textbf{Datasets.} DL3DV~\cite{zhang2018unreasonable} is a large-scale scene dataset that contains around 11K scenes across 65 types of point-of-interest locations.
-In ablation studies, our model is trained only on the full DL3DV dataset.
+\textbf{Datasets.} We use DL3DV~\cite{ling2024dl3dv} as the training set.
 To simulate low-light inputs, we randomly scale the exposure by a factor between 0.05 and 0.1, and apply a gamma correction of 1.3–1.4 in the linear RGB domain.
 For evaluation, we use the bike, buu, chair and sofa scenes in the LOM dataset~\cite{cui2024aleth}.

 \textbf{Implementation Details.} We train our network with a dynamic batch size of 22, corresponding to the maximum number of views per GPU.
 The entire training process consists of 30K iterations.
 The initial learning rate is set to $2\times10^{-4}$ and follows a cosine annealing schedule with a warm-up phase of 1K iterations.
 Training converges within approximately 60 hours using eight NVIDIA GH200 GPUs on two nodes.